01 of 10

 The Norwegian Getaway spent August 2016 at the Summer Olympic Games in Rio de Janeiro.
 Unlike the Silver Cloud, which housed the USA men's and women's basketball teams, the Norwegian Getaway accommodated corporate sponsors, members of the International Olympic Federation and national Olympic organizing committees, and other assorted VIPs.
-Although most of this group stayed in the 1900 regular cabin categories, some of the higher-ranking VIPs were housed in The Haven, the ship's exclusive area of villas, suites, and luxury common areas.
+Although most of this group stayed in the 1,900 regular cabin categories, some of the higher-ranking VIPs were housed in The Haven, which is the ship's exclusive area of villas, suites, and luxury common areas.

 Solo travelers will love the tiny (100 square-foot) studio cabins, which are specifically designed and priced for those traveling alone.
 These cabins even have their own exclusive Studio Lounge.

 Some of the different types of cabins on the Norwegian Getaway are:

 Continue to 2 of 10 below.

 The spa mini-suites on the Norwegian Getaway are in category M9.
 These mini-suites are 239 square feet and are all located mid-ship on deck 14 near the Mandara Spa and fitness center.

 In addition to the amenities found in all the mini-suites, the spa mini-suites feature a tranquil décor, king-size bed, and an oversized waterfall shower with multiple body spray jets.
 Anyone who loves to visit the spa or fitness center will appreciate the easy access to these facilities, as well as complimentary access to the Thermal Spa Suites during regular Spa hours.Continue to 3 of 10 below.

 Spa Balcony Cabin